code-distortion/adapt/README.md

 ### Database Snapshots

-With this option turned on, as a database is migrated and/or seeded, a snapshot (eg. a .sql dump file) is taken ready for importing next time it's needed.
+As a database is migrated and/or seeded, a snapshot (eg. a .sql dump file) is taken ready for importing next time it's needed.

 A snapshot can be taken right after the migrations have run (but before seeding), and another can be taken after seeding has completed (and is ready to use).

 By default a snapshot is only taken after seeding.

-Snapshot files are stored in the `storage-dir` directory (defined in the config file), and are safe to delete however you don't need to.
+Snapshot files are stored in the `database/adapt-test-storage` directory (configurable via the `storage-dir` config setting), and are safe to delete however you don't need to.

 ***Note***: SQLite database files aren't exported and imported, they are simply copied.

-This method is particularly useful when [running browser-tests](#performing-browser-testing-such-as-using-dusk) as the other caching methods need are turned off.
+This method is particularly useful when [running browser-tests](#performing-browser-testing-such-as-using-dusk) as the other caching methods are turned off.

 ## Cache Invalidation

-So that you don't run in to problems when you update the structure of your database or the way it's populated, changes to files inside */database/factories*, */database/migrations*, and */database/seeds* will invalidate existing test-databases and snapshots.
+So that you don't run in to problems when you update the structure of your database or the way it's populated, changes to files inside */database/factories*, */database/migrations*, and */database/seeds* will invalidate existing test-databases and snapshots (the `pre-migration-imports` files are also taken in to account).

-These invalid test-databases and snapshots will be cleaned up **automatically**, and fresh versions will be built the next time your tests run.
+These invalid test-databases and snapshots are cleaned up **automatically**, and fresh versions will be built the next time your tests run.

 This list of directories can be configured via the `look-for-changes-in` config setting.